chin-rcip/cidoc_crm_fr/docs/ressources/mandat.md

 ## Introduction {#introduction-en}

 The CIDOC CRM ontology is widely used by the heritage community for the exchange and integration of museum collection datasets and specifications.
-It is the standard used by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of a semantic data model for collections.
+It is the standard used by many heritage organizations, including the Canadian Heritage Information Network (CHIN), for the development of some of its semantic data models.

 Currently, the CIDOC CRM is developed and maintained exclusively in English by the CRM Special Interest Group (SIG), a subgroup of the International Council of Museums (ICOM).
 However, for many organizations, the reuse of French semantic content depends largely on the availability of an up-to-date, reusable translated version of the CIDOC CRM.